BarakBinyamin/PopulationCount/README.md

 ## Testing
 Tests for VHDL designs are usually refered to as a "Testbench".
 It can be thought of as a wrapper component used to drive the inputs and tap the outputs of the Unit Under Test (UUT)

-Then we can inspect the inputs and outputs using simulation tools available through Vivado or EDAPlayground
+We can simulate the testbench and inspect the inputs and outputs using tools available through Vivado or EDAPlayground

-We can also automatically check if the outputs match expected values at the right time with VHDL assert statements
+Designs can get large and visual inpection of a waveform can become time consuming.
+Thankfully a testbench can automatically check if the outputs match expected values at the right time with assert statements.
+If the outputs don't match expectations, we can raise alerts which will show up in the logs of the simulation tool

 <p  align="center">
     <img src=img/tests1-3.png>